Energy Savings Opportunities Scheme

 3. Report compliance to the scheme administrator

-The first compliance phase ended in 2015 and the second phase ended in 2019.
+Compliance for Phase III should be notified to the Scheme Administrator by 5 December 2023.
 SEPA continues to work with the Scheme Administrator (Environment Agency) to ensure Scottish operators have complied.

 Who does ESOS apply to?